ZhanjunMei/ForStar/README.md

 # ForStar
-A Efficient Compiler built by JAVA
+An Efficient Compiler Built by JAVA